 Mission-Driven Auctions or Fund-A-Needs

-Another way to incorporate your mission into your fundraising efforts is via a charity auction where the items you auction off are packages that relate to your organization’s cause.
+Another way to incorporate your mission into your fundraising efforts is via a fund-a-need or charity auction where auction items relate to your organization’s cause.
 For example, school booster clubs can auction tickets to sporting events with VIP parking spots.
 The school choir or band could auction off tickets to a performance, with a gift certificate for a dinner at a local restaurant before the event.
-These mission-driven auction items generally cost very little or nothing but can bring in bids, since your supporters feel strongly about your cause.
+These mission-driven auction items generally cost very little or nothing but can bring in large bids since your supporters feel strongly about your cause.

 Start with the basics to find a fundraising strategy that works for your nonprofit: